 Rudy: Just keep focussing on what we are doing.
 Our roadmap is very impressive, so long term no doubt that our market cap will become significantly higher.

 Q: What will happen when all the 21 billion DGB will be mined?
 Will miners have to rely only on the transaction fees?
 If that would be the case, won’t DGB transaction costs skyrocket?

 Rudy: Yes, when all the DigiByte are expected to be mined by 2035 it will rely solely on transaction fees.
 They only increase usually when the blocks are full, as users have to ‘compete’ with other users to get their transactions included in a block.
 At the moment with projected scaling that’s unlikely to be an issue.

 Q: The biggest dilemma as of now in crypto is volatility and liquidity issues.
 What steps have been taken by both of your companies to overcome it?

 Rutger: DigiByte is not a company, but a truly globally distributed and 100% decentralized blockchain and community.
 We grow by adoption, not by liquidity.
 Volatility is an issue for sure.
 Direct transfer to fiat or stable coins can help to transition this period where crypto adoption is still very young.
 We believe in building bridges between the old world and the new world until crypto adoption has become mainstream.

 Q: Final question when DGB to the moon & please say some words about Atomic Wallet.

 Rudy: Lol, Moon?
 I hope soon.
 We have a long term focus and are not really focus on the price.
 Of course with all the work we do we will create more value for the coin.
 Atomic is a great wallet and a good partner for DigiByte.

-We were glad to host DigiByte on our Telegram.
+We were glad to have an AMA Session with DigiByte on our Telegram.
 Thanks to the team and all the members of the session!